 Television today is a global industry.
-The international popularity of genres like Nordic noir, the global reach of broadcasters like HBO, and the growing number of international co-productions reflect the increasingly transnational outlook of television in the global age.
+The international popularity of genres like Nordic noir, the global reach of streaming services such as Netflix and Apple TV+, and the growing number of international co-productions reflect the increasingly transnational outlook of television in the global age.

 Through an in-depth study of two contrasting programmes produced in different social and cultural contexts, learners will explore the dynamics that shape contemporary television production, distribution and circulation.
 The role of public service broadcasting in a global marketplace will be considered, as learners will explore the significance of the economic and industry contexts in which the set products are produced.
-The way in which the television industry is regulated and the marketing strategies used to promote the set product will also be investigated.
+The way in which the television industry is regulated and the marketing strategies used to promote the set products will also be investigated.
 Learners will also have opportunities to explore how the television audience is defined, constructed and targeted on both a national and a global scale.